Kaili loves to get away on vacation and write about the places, food and wine she encounters in her travels.

 Completed in 1976, the CN Tower was the world's tallest tower at that time, and is still the third tallest tower in the world today.
 Primarily a communications tower, the CN Tower also boasts an indoor and an outdoor observation deck as well as The SkyPod, which is a whopping 446.5 meters or 1,465 feet above the ground.

-There are two restaurants in the CN Tower.
-The 360 is a revolving restaurant that serves fine Canadian cuisine and has won the Wine Spectator 'Best of Award of Excellence' since 1998.
+The 360 Restaurant is a revolving restaurant that serves fine Canadian cuisine.
+The wine cellar has won the Wine Spectator 'Best of Award of Excellence.'
 Besides its list of fine wines from Canada, the U.S. and top world wine regions, the wine cellar also happens to be the highest wine cellar in the world.
-Best of all, access to the Glass Floor and LookOut levels of the tower are complimentary for each guest with the purchase of a prix fixe dinner.
-Horizons Restaurant offers more casual fare and even has a children's menu.
+It takes the restaurant a full 72 minutes to complete one rotation, so you don't really notice that it is moving at all.

-And if the regular observation decks don't scare the heck out of you, try the Edgewalk, where you are strapped to an overhead metal safety system that allows you to walk freely around the roof of the 360 Restaurant.
+And, if it won't scare the heck out of you, try the Edgewalk, where you are strapped to an overhead metal safety system that allows you to walk freely around the roof of the 360 Restaurant.

 Getting to the CN Tower from downtown is an easy 20-25 minute walk.
 From King and Yonge, head south to Front Street and then west to Bay and the GO Station/Union Station complex.
 There is an enclosed walkway from the station to the CN Tower and Skydome.